Christmas music: Early music

 Music associated with Christmas is thought to have its origins in 4th-century Rome, in Latin-language hymns such as Veni redemptor gentium.
 By the 13th century, under the influence of Francis of Assisi, the tradition of popular Christmas songs in regional native languages developed.
 Christmas carols in the English language first appear in a 1426 work of John Awdlay, an English chaplain, who lists twenty five "caroles of Cristemas", probably sung by groups of wassailers who would travel from house to house.
-In the 16th century, various Christmas carols still sung to this day, including "The 12 Days of Christmas", "God Rest You Merry, Gentlemen", and "O Christmas Tree", first emerged.
+In the 16th and 17th century, various Christmas carols still sung to this day, including "God Rest Ye Merry, Gentlemen" (earliest extant version dates to the 1650s) and "Ríu Ríu Chíu" (first published no later than 1556), first emerged.

 Music was an early feature of the Christmas season and its celebrations.
 The earliest examples are hymnographic works (chants and litanies) intended for liturgical use in observance of both the Feast of the Nativity and Theophany, many of which are still in use by the Eastern Orthodox Church.
 The 13th century saw the rise of the carol written in the vernacular, under the influence of Francis of Assisi.

 In the Middle Ages, the English combined circle dances with singing and called them carols.
 Later, the word carol came to mean a song in which a religious topic is treated in a style that is familiar or festive.
 From Italy, it passed to France and Germany, and later to England.
 Christmas carols in English first appear in a 1426 work of John Audelay, a Shropshire priest and poet, who lists 25 "caroles of Cristemas", probably sung by groups of wassailers, who went from house to house.
 Music in itself soon became one of the greatest tributes to Christmas, and Christmas music includes some of the noblest compositions of the great musicians.
 Martin Luther, the father of Lutheran Christianity, encouraged congregational singing during the Mass, in addition to spreading the practice of caroling outside the liturgy.